forcept007/portfolio/index.md

 ### Spread of Misinformation

 An experiment by Aslett et al. 2022 found that approximately one-third of the participants visited unreliable news websites.
 Misinformation on Social Media is a serious problem that can have varying harmful impacts depending on the severity of the false information.
-My group and I built a multi-agent modeling environment in NetLogo to simulate the spread of misinformation through social media, by investigating variables such as the reliability of the source, the severity of the fake news, susceptibility of individuals, gossip-reluctancy (willingness to talk with neighbors).
-The agents communicating with a patch simulate a user interacting with a news site directly, and a patch communicating with its adjacent patches simulates one person sharing the news with another in person or via text.
-We concluded from our experiments that both severity and source reliability have a positive correlation with the compromised population percentage, with source reliability having a stronger impact.
+This project aimed to simulate the spread of misinformation by modeling user interactions and peer-to-peer news sharing.
+My group and I developed a multi-agent simulation in NetLogo and implemented a generalized least squares regression to analyze the influence of source reliability and news severity.
+Experiments revealed that higher source reliability increased the compromised population rate by up to 37%, while the severity of the news reduced the time to reach 95% of the population by 40%.
+These findings highlight the significant influence of source credibility and news severity on the rapid spread of misinformation.

 <div align="center">
 <img src="images/netlogo-1.png?raw=true" width="350"/>